cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 ENV CLASSPATH=/junit/
 ```

-In a terminal with [Docker](https://docs.docker.com/install/) installed, build the docker image:
+Each language repo contains a `pipe_build_up_test.sh` script.
+Run this in a terminal with [Docker](https://docs.docker.com/install/) and git installed:

 ```bash
 ./pipe_build_up_test.sh